cisagov/get.gov/pages/about/senior-software-engineer.md

 Specialized experience for this role is defined as **experience delivering projects, tools or products as part of an engineering team**.
 In addition to those at the GS-13 level, this includes experience:

-- Architecting and developing complex modern web applications or cloud infrastructure using approaches such as test-driven development, continuous integration & deployment, or distributed version control such as GitHub
+- Promoting and ensuring the use of modern software development approaches such as test-driven development, continuous integration & deployment, or distributed version control such as GitHub on a software development team
-- Promoting and ensuring the use of modern software development approaches within a software development team
 - Providing advice and recommendations to various audiences on a variety of complex application issues
-- Communicating technical concepts to stakeholders across a range of disciplines
+- Communicating technical concepts and challenges to stakeholders across a range of disciplines
-- Identifying needed IT security changes based on new technologies or threats
+- Direct the work of a software development team according to a prioritized backlog